 How can brands combat drug counterfeiting?

-The first lines of defense start at the manufacturing and distributing levels when importing pharmaceuticals, but law enforcement also plays a significant role.
-The U.S. The Food and Drug Administration (FDA) works actively to stop illicit websites peddling potentially dangerous fraudulent medicines.
-Still, there are thousands of websites offering counterfeit medicines.
+The first lines of defense starts at the manufacturing and distributing levels when importing pharmaceuticals, but law enforcement also plays a significant role.
+The Food and Drug Administration (FDA) works actively to stop illicit websites peddling potentially dangerous fraudulent medicines.
+Despite the efforts of the FDA, there are thousands of websites on the internet offering counterfeit medicines.

-This platform allows companies to utilize blockchain technology to create an ever-lasting “ledger” of data and foster an ecosystem of solutions.
+Platforms like Pharmaledger allow companies to utilize blockchain technology to create an ever-lasting “ledger” of data and foster an ecosystem of solutions.
 The project’s goals are far-reaching, but Pharmaledger aims to develop a scalable blockchain-based platform that ensures more data privacy without sacrificing security.
 The system will make validating drugs and other products in the supply chain easier while also evoking a compliance framework.
-As of this writing, the platform will launch in December 2022.

-Likewise, the World Customs Organization also launched an initiative in 2021 to thwart drug counterfeiting, particularly illicit vaccines, in the wake of the COVID-19 pandemic.
-The project aims to strengthen customs control to ensure that criminals don’t exploit public health and safety concerns for their own ends.
-Using technology, this type of coordinated, cross-border customs control will lower the likelihood of fake COVID-19 medications and vaccines entering the supply chain.
+The World Customs Organization launched an initiative in 2021 to thwart drug counterfeiting, particularly illicit vaccines, in the wake of the COVID-19 pandemic.
+The project aims to strengthen the customs control chain to ensure that criminals don’t exploit public health and safety concerns for their own ends.
+Using technology, this type of coordinated, cross-border customs control lowers the likelihood of fake COVID-19 medications and vaccines entering the supply chain.

-What kind of technologies can thwart drug counterfeiting?
+What kind of technologies can foolproof drug counterfeiting?

-Pharmaceutical brands can combat drug counterfeiting, but some protections are outdated.
-For instance, overt technologies like holograms make it easier to replicate the safeguard.
+Pharmaceutical brands can combat drug counterfeiting, but some protections are outdated, as described above.
+For instance, overt technologies like holograms are easier to replicate.
 It’s easier for the consumer to verify a medication at a glance, yet a sophisticated fraudster can copy overt anti-counterfeit measures.

 On the other hand, covert technologies make it more difficult to counterfeit items, if not impossible.
 The benefit of covert defenses is that the protection isn’t easily detectable.
 But even some covert securities are vulnerable as counterfeiters actively and persistently try to outwit consumers, law enforcement, and international distributors.